pgRouting/workshop/docs/chapters/geoext_client.rst

 ``internalProjection`` and ``externalProjection`` option, the coordinates re-projection in made by the format.

+``fields``: lists all the attributes returned with the geometry: pgrouting.php returns the segment length so we set it here.
+Note that this information is not used in this workshop.

 We now have all what we need to handle the route from the web service: the next chapter will explain how and when to call the service.